polkaulfield/lol-for-linux-installer/README.md

 - For <b>Arch Linux/Manjaro/EndeavourOS</b> users we have a PKGBUILD, just run "makepkg -si" in a terminal or get the package from the [release page](https://github.com/kassindornelles/lol-for-linux-installer/releases), grab the file that ends with `pkg.tar.zst` and install it using `sudo pacman -U package_name_here.pkg.tar.zst`

-- For <b>Fedora 38</b> download the .rpm file in the release page and double click it.
+- For <b>Fedora 38</b> download the .rpm file in the [release page](https://github.com/kassindornelles/lol-for-linux-installer/releases) and double click it.

-- "I dont trust your builds for whatever reason, can i build myself?", sure, here is the [Packaging repository](https://github.com/kassindornelles/lol-for-linux-installer-packages)
+- If you want to build the packages yourself or contribute to improve the packaging system check the [Packaging repository](https://github.com/kassindornelles/lol-for-linux-installer-packages)

 ### GPU's and Drivers suppported:
 Check for it in the [DXVK Driver support wiki page](https://github.com/doitsujin/dxvk/wiki/Driver-support)